MatteoGuidii/Algorithm_Unsub_Management/README.md

 Follow the on-screen instructions to authenticate your Gmail account.

 ### Important Notes
 - Development Status: Please note that this script is still a work in progress and may contain errors.
-We are actively working to improve its functionality and reliability.
+I am actively working to improve its functionality and reliability.
 Your feedback and contributions are welcome!
 - Client Secret File Security: Keep your client secret file secure and do not share it publicly.
 This file contains sensitive information essential for accessing your Gmail account through the script.
 - Access Permissions: Ensure that you have read and write access to the Gmail account you're using with the script.
 This permission is necessary for the script to function correctly.
 - Intended Use: This script is meant for personal use and should not be used for spamming or any unauthorized access.
 Respect privacy and adhere to applicable laws and Gmail's terms of service.